Asymptotic Theory for Kernel Estimators under Moderate Deviations from a Unit Root, with an Application to the Asymptotic Size of Nonparametric Tests: Conclusion

 \section{Conclusion}

-This paper has established the validity of conventional nonparametric inferences in a predictive regression, where the degree of persistence of the regressor is unknown (and possibly very high).
-The opens the way for the systematic application of nonparametric methods to predictive regression, in which setting they enjoy the considerable advantage of being able to relate series with radically different memory properties.
-Our work on this problem has necessitated the development of some new limit theory for kernel density estimators, in the presence of mildly integrated processes.
-These new results fill an important gap in the existing literature, and allow for a unified treatment of these estimators in an autoregressive setting.
+This paper has established the asymptotic size of the nonparametric $t$ test in a predictive regression, when the regressor is possibly highly persistent.
+Our work on this problem has necessitated the development of some new limit theory for kernel density estimators, when these are applied to mildly integrated processes.
+These new results have allowed us to give a unified treatment of kernel density and regression estimators that encompasses stationary, mildly integrated and local-to-unity processes.

+A notable implication of our results is that conventional nonparametric inferences, using normal critical values, remain valid regardless of the degree of persistence of the regressor.
+This may be counted a significant advantage of kernel nonparametric estimators over their parametric counterparts, which partially compensates for their lower rates of convergence and \textendash{} in the case of integrated regressors \textendash{} their limited applicability to models with multiple regressors.